-An open aspect is essential as tall plants create opportunities for burglars, so consider their eventual mature size when selecting which types to include – if some privacy is important, alternate tall trees and plants such as conifers and large shrubs with smaller ones.
+An open aspect is essential as tall plants create opportunities for burglars to hide behind, so consider their eventual mature size when selecting which types to include – if some privacy is important, alternate tall trees and plants such as conifers and large shrubs with smaller ones.
 This works better than creating a ‘wall’ of foliage and adds visual interest throughout the year, without restricting light.

 You may want to fill your garden with plants, but avoid planting large specimens directly in front of windows, other than low-growing, prickly-leaved plants that act as a deterrent to burglars.
 Keep hedges low with spiky osmanthus or holly – but don’t use leylandii because of their expansive roots and their potential to damage foundations and cause subsidence.

 Consider using gravel as a security feature, as well as a means of low maintenance drainage.
 The simple fact that gravel is impossible to walk on quietly will keep burglars at bay.

 Investing in front garden feature lighting will not only give you a chance to appreciate the space at night and create visual interest with shadows and texture, but will also deter burglars by increasing visibility.
 Use triggered lighting with a motion sensor, or line walkways or steps with bollards.